 How many countries are in Antarctica?

-There are zero countries in Antarctica.
+Technically, zero.
+There are no countries in Antarctica.

 - France (Adélie Land)